 If a composition is dragged and dropped inside of the main timeline, every animation inside of it will be driven by the newly created matching track :

-A Timeline cans also be created in a form of cue.
+A Timeline can also be created in the form of cue, or standalone animation.
 That means it can be used in an animation bank, or cue list (for Smode Station), just like any standard cue.
-Timelines cues and timelines embedded in

-If you select a timeline, you will see an empty timeline editor:
+If you select an empty timeline, at first you will see an empty timeline editor:

-To start to animate your composition, you need to have a layer to animate.
+To start animating your composition, you need to have a layer to animate.
 We will create two uniform layers in our currently empty composition.

-Taking care that the view is in "Normal" mode (see button [A] in previous picture), you should see your new layer in the left part of the editor.
+Putting the view in "Normal" mode (see button [A] in previous picture), you should see your new layer in the left part of the editor.
 You can expand that layer to see its parameters, or its children (just like in the element editor).

-There are two kind of tracks you can create in the right part of the timeline editor, each matching a type of object.
+There are two kind of tracks you can create in the right part of the timeline editor, each matching a specific type of object.

 These can either be tracks (for layers) [A], or keyframes (for parameters) [B].

 To create a track or a keyframe, use ALT + click.
 While pressing ALT, click on the row you wish to animate in the view.

-To do so, once you got a video layer inside the smode tree, just drag and drop it inside the timeline.
+To do so, once you got a video layer inside the element tree, just drag and drop it inside the timeline.

-Now that your layer is inside the timeline, press Alt+Click on the timeline in the video layer's row and you should have a track appearing.
+Now that your layer is visible inside the timeline, you can press Alt+Click on the timeline in the video layer's row and you should have a track appearing.
 By default the track will have the lenght of the video layer.

-But now if you select the track you can set up all kind of it's parameters such as fade-in / fade-out, beginning / end , loops etc...
+If you select the track itself, you can set up all kind of it's parameters such as fade-in / fade-out, begin / end , loop, etc...

-Note that you can also split a track in the current time with Ctrl+Shift+D :
+Note that you can also split a track at the current time with Ctrl+Shift+D :